rust-lang/rust/src/doc/rustc-dev-guide/src/parallel-rustc.md

 [`rayon`]: https://crates.io/crates/rayon

-As of May 2020 <!-- date: 2020-05 -->, much of this effort is on hold due to lack of manpower.
+As of February 2021 <!-- date: 2021-02 -->, much of this effort is on hold due to lack of manpower.
 We have a working prototype with promising performance gains in many cases.
 However, there are two blockers:

 - It's not clear what invariants need to be upheld that might not hold in the face of concurrency.
 An auditing effort was underway, but seems to have